tauri-apps/vue-cli-plugin-tauri/README.md

 # vue-cli-plugin-tauri

-A Vue CLI plugin for rigging Tauri
+> A Vue CLI plugin for rigging [Tauri](https://github.com/tauri-apps/tauri)

+Turn your Vue SPA into a tiny cross platform desktop app that is fast and secure.

 ## Installation

-> Currently not published on npm as it is pre-alpha, but you can test it from git

 Prerequisites: